OR WAIT 15 SECS

 Researchers at the Medical College of Wisconsin in Milwaukee, in collaboration with a national team, have developed a biodefense cocktail which activates the immune system against a broad range of viruses and bacteria.
 The new treatment boosts the bodys response against common characteristics of germs.
-It is expected to be deployed to
+It is expected to be deployed to U.S. troops within the next five years.
+Using a nasal spray, the cocktail of drugs will trigger immune activation in the respiratory and gastrointestinal tracts, the most likely routes of attack.

 The study was published in the December 2005 issue of Journal of Allergy & Clinical Immunology.
 Catherine Amlie-Lefond, MD, assistant professor of neurology, is the first author, and Harry T. Whelan, MD, professor of neurology, is the senior author.